celonis/content-cli/DOCUMENTATION.md

 ### Pull/Push packages from/to Studio

-By using content-cli pull package, you can pull packages from Studio to your local machine, like the following example:
+By using content-cli pull package, you can pull the published version of packages from Studio to your local machine (You can use the ***--draft*** option to pull the draft version of your package, see example below), like the following example:

 ```
 // Pull single package